gotamer/cases/README.md

 Go String Case Manipulation
 ===========================

+Following docs are no longer maintain please see [Docs][1] for latest updates

 ###`cases.Uc(s string)`
 Uc returns a copy of the string s with the first unicode words, first letter mapped to it's upper case